 Pricing is FOB at my facility.
-Shipping is $70 for the Ultimate, plus $8 for the .5 Module, and $125 for an Ultimate and a Plus 2 together.
+Shipping is $70 for the Ultimate and $120 for an Ultimate and a Plus 2 together.
 We ship ground UPS to continental U.S. addresses only.
 All shipping includes declared value coverage for the full purchase price.
 Alternatively, you can save packaging and shipping by picking up your Doug Ritter Aviator Survival Pak at Chandler (KCHD) with prior arrangement.¹ The "Plus 2 Add-on Module" is designed to be used only in combination with the Doug Ritter Aviator Survivor Pak for two added persons and is not a stand-alone survival kit.

 A portion of the proceeds from the sale of each Doug Ritter Aviator Survival Pak goes to support the non-profit Equipped To Survive Foundation.
 Click here to learn more about the Equipped To Survive Foundation.

 Click here to place your order for a Doug Ritter Aviator Survivor Pak